 — John 7:37-39

 Fun Facts—Bonus Insight

-A few fun facts about Lake Superior that go along with our subject; it is the largest freshwater lake in the world.
+A few fun facts about Lake Superior go along with our subject; it is the largest freshwater lake in the world.
 It covers 31,829 square miles and is 483 feet deep on average, with the deepest point of 1,332 feet.
 It is 350 miles long and contains three quadrillion gallons of water.
-The other four Great Lakes plus an extra three Lake Eries could fit into Lake Superior.
+The other four Great Lakes and three Lake Eries could fit into Lake Superior.
 The water in Lake Superior could flood the United States to a level of a foot deep.2

-God is showing us that He is a far Superior source of fresh life-giving water.
+God shows us that He is a far Superior source of fresh life-giving water.
 He is better than anything we could come up with to satisfy.
 All other sources are temporary, insufficient, and far inferior.
 Our God is El Shaddai.
 He is the All-Sufficient God.
 The God who is enough.
 He is the largest and most superior source of provision in the universe.

-A note from the November 2009 newsletter from "Jewish Jewels" about the name El Shaddai is the name of God signifying that He is the source of all blessings, Live-giver, and one who pours forth life.
+A note from the November 2009 newsletter from "Jewish Jewels" about the name El Shaddai is the name of God signifying that He is the source of all blessings, a Live-giver, and one who pours forth life.

 For the earth will be filled With the knowledge of the glory of the LORD, As the waters cover the sea.

 One a final note on this subject, my husband and I went up to the Feast of Tabernacles service observed at a Messianic congregation in St. Paul, Minnesota.
 We passed a sign that read, "Hidden falls."
 On the way up, I just so happened to be reading an article by "Jewish Jewels" about the "Feast of Tabernacles," and the title was "Hide and Seek" it was about being hidden in God's tabernacle, in His presence.
 Isn't it a comforting thought that we can hide in Him and tabernacle in His secret place?